alec-shell/odin-recipes/README.md

 # odin-recipes
 A simple website of charmingly simple recipes.
-This is project built with practice in mind, and will change over time.
+This is a project built with practice in mind, and will change over time.